 A diagnosis of urinary tract infection has downstream (pun intended) consequences so it is important to make sure any sample on which the diagnosis is made is as free from contaminants as possible.
 Whilst the gold standard technique is suprapubic aspiration (SPA) it is an invasive technique and so is often a means of last resort.
 Most studies comparing clean catch urines and SPA are small but show a high degree of clinical correlation.
 The National Institute for Health and Care Excellence (NICE) recommend using a clean catch sample as their preferred method but also allows for the use of collection pads.

-Contaminated samples can lead to delays to diagnosis, repeated testing and administration of inappropriate antibiotics so it is important that if it is used, it is done properly.
-A study from the group at Monash in Melbourne looked to improve education for caregivers who were to collect the sample using a pre-made collection pack, complete with information handout but they found little change from pre-test levels (though this may have been related to a lower than normal pre-trial level of contamination).
+Contaminated samples can lead to delays in diagnosis, repeated testing and administration of inappropriate antibiotics, so it is essential that if it is used, it is done correctly.
+A study from the group at Monash in Melbourne looked to improve education for caregivers who were to collect the sample using a pre-made collection pack, complete with an information handout.
+Still, they found little change from pre-test levels (though this may have been related to a lower-than-normal pre-trial level of contamination).

 So do we just watch and wait?

 The standard clean catch technique is time consuming.
 Normally the perineum is thoroughly cleaned with sterile saline and the infant rested on a parents lap.
 If they are just given the usual yellow topped urine specimen jar the child will invariably wee as soon as mum or dad look the other way so some advocate a sterile bowl to catch the sample in.
 Other methods have been tried such as urine bags or nappy pads but these do not yield the same quality results.
 Sterility of the peri-genital skin can be hard to achieve and maintain and so the clean catch rate if contamination is high (up to 26% or 1 in 4 cases).